Session Replay

 You can launch a session replay from a user’s event stream, inside a chart, or from your homepage.
 Replays are generally available for viewing five minutes after a session begins.

-When viewing a session replay from your homepage or from a search, the user's event stream will sync with the replay.
-You can select an event from the stream, and the replay will jump to that point in the session.
-(This feature is not yet available when viewing a replay from a chart.)
+When viewing a session replay from your homepage or from a search, the user's event stream syncs with the replay.
+You can select an event from the stream, and the replay jumps to that point in the session.
+(This feature isn't available when viewing a replay from a chart.)

 image-20240109-232506.png